reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ## Next Steps

 Now that you know how to do basic routing, you can learn more about [React Router API](https://reacttraining.com/react-router/)

-> ##### Note About Other Routing Libraries
->
-> _Redux Router_ is an experimental library, it lets you keep entirely the state of your URL inside your redux store.
-It has the same API with React Router API but has a smaller community support than react-router.
->
-> _React Router Redux_ creates a binding between your redux app and react-router and it keeps them in sync.
-Without this binding, you will not be able to rewind the actions with Time Travel.
-Unless you need this, React Router and Redux can operate completely apart.